Teloschet/radio-dashboard/readme.md

-# This is a Radio Panel
+# This is a Radio Dashboard
 - U can use this layout in your web-radio and website for sound control.

 # Program languages that use for make this web application